-Generally, the male weighs seven pounds while the female weighs in at five pounds.
+Generally, the male weighs 7 pounds while the hen weighs in at 5 pounds.

 They do take between 16 and 20 weeks before they can be harvested.

 With their blue feet, they can be highly popular and very expensive.
-Still, once you’ve purchased your breeding pairs, it only costs for the food to raise them; in fact, you can offset this cost by growing food for the chickens, letting them forage, and giving them table scraps such as lettuce, watermelon rinds, and strawberries.
+Still, once you’ve purchased your breeding pairs, it only costs for the food to raise them.
+In fact, you can offset this cost by growing food for the chickens, letting them forage, and giving them table scraps such as lettuce, watermelon rinds, and strawberries.

 You’re going to find them in various colors, including the traditional red, black, blue, and white.

 These birds are purebred and can weigh between 11 and 13 pounds, but keep in mind that these chickens do grow slower when compared to others.
 Typically, the Jersey Giant takes between 16 and 21 weeks to grow to the right size for harvesting.